Monday.com vs Asana: Which Project Management Tool Should You Actually Pick?

 Both platforms offer similar views: list, Kanban board, calendar, timeline/Gantt.
 Neither includes Gantt charts on their free plans.

 Monday.com edges ahead on visual customization.
 Color coding, flexible column types, and customizable templates let teams design workflows that look and feel unique.
 The interface is colorful and highly visual, which some teams love.
+The boards are designed to be immediately scannable, with status updates, progress bars, and priority flags visible at a glance.

 Asana takes a cleaner, more minimalist approach.
 Less visual noise, more focus on the tasks themselves.
 Some prefer this; others find it boring.
+The interface emphasizes structure over flash, with a clean layout that helps users focus on work without distractions.

 Automations